Offsite is Simplifying Construction

 Productivity remains low compared to other sectors such as manufacturing; build times are uncertain (only 40% of projects are completed on time); and the growing skills crisis can only increase costs and uncertainties.
 Keeping track of projects is also hard – live project data is elusive due to multi-tiered contracts and isolated systems.

-Off site construction overcomes these issues to deliver simpler, faster and more sustainable construction:
+Off site modular construction overcomes these issues to deliver simpler, faster and more sustainable construction:

 Productivity is improved: the main building elements are fabricated in a controlled manufacturing environment and are easy to install.